 - a lumbar puncture (spinal tap), where a sample of spinal fluid is removed from the lower back and examined for evidence of abnormal cells.
 This will show whether the leukemia has spread to the central nervous system (brain and spinal cord).

-Intensive leukemia chemotherapy has certain side effects, including hair loss, nausea and vomiting, and increased risk for infection or bleeding in the short term, as well as other potential health problems down the line.
-As your child is treated for leukemia, the cancer treatment team will watch closely for those side effects.
+Intensive leukemia chemotherapy has certain side effects, including hair loss, nausea and vomiting, and increased risk for infection or bleeding in the short term, as well as other potential health problems later.
+As a child is treated for leukemia, the cancer treatment team will watch closely for those side effects and treat them as needed.